AkgunOnur/SelfDrivingCar_BehavioralClonning/README.md

 #### 1. An appropriate model architecture has been employed

-The model consists of a convolution neural network with 5 convolution layers and 5 flattened layers.
+The model consists of a convolution neural network with 5 convolution layers and 4 flattened layers.
 Convolutional layers are 5x5x24, 5x5x36, 5x5x48, 3x3x64 and 3x3x64 sized filters.
-Flattened layers have 1164, 100, 50, 10, 1 nodes respectively.
+Flattened layers have 100, 50, 10, 1 nodes respectively.
 In first step, image data is normalized by Keras lambda layer.
 Afterwards, region of interest is extracted by Keras Cropping2D layer.
 In each layer, ReLu activation function is used to introduce nonlinearity in the model.

 #### 2. Attempts to reduce overfitting in the model

 One of the indications of overfitting is to have very low loss value in training set and high loss value in validation set.
-The dropout layer is added after convolutional layers in order to reduce overfitting.
+The dropout layer is added after each hidden layer in order to reduce overfitting.
 According to the obtained results, dropout coefficient and where the regularization process will be executed is found.

 #### 3. Model parameter tuning